-Preferred Option Policy/ Allocation Potential impacts of the Policy/ Allocation C8 - Enhancing communication networks The policy supports proposals that improve the coverage of broadband and mobile signal where development would lead to better access for businesses and residents.
+Preferred Option Policy/ Allocation Potential impacts of the Policy/ Allocation Potential for LSE?
+C8 - Enhancing communication networks The policy supports proposals that improve the coverage of broadband and mobile signal where development would lead to better access for businesses and residents.
 The policy itself does not propose development and is unlikely to lead to any significant negative effects on European designated sites.
-C9 - New telecommunications development The policy sets the criteria that electronic communications development proposals will need to meet in order to gain planning permission.
+No C9 - New telecommunications development The policy sets the criteria that electronic communications development proposals will need to meet in order to gain planning permission.
 The criteria includes avoiding unacceptable effects on areas of ecological interest, archaeological significance or landscape importance.
 Though this type of development has the potential for significant effects, the policy itself does not propose development.
 Any proposals will have to meet the requirements of the HRA Regulations through the Development Management process.
-Built Environment Policies BE1 - Urban Design The policy sets the design criteria that new development should comply with in order to gain planning permission, including: Being designed to the highest possible standards, being informed by and responding to local distinctiveness Encouraging walking and cycling in the layout and design of streets and open space Design that adopts active and passive measures to reduce the need for non-renewable energy resources and makes effective use of resources including water Minimising visual intrusion, noise, vibrations and pollution Promoting diversity and choice through delivery of a balanced mix of compatible buildings and uses Optimises the benefits of and comprehensively integrates green infrastructure The policy itself will not lead to development and is unlikely to lead to any significant negative effects on European designated sites.
+No Built Environment Policies BE1 - Urban Design The policy sets the design criteria that new development should comply with in order to gain planning permission, including: Being designed to the highest possible standards, being informed by and responding to local distinctiveness Encouraging walking and cycling in the layout and design of streets and open space Design that adopts active and passive measures to reduce the need for non-renewable energy resources and makes effective use of resources including water Minimising visual intrusion, noise, vibrations and pollution Promoting diversity and choice through delivery of a balanced mix of compatible buildings and uses Optimises the benefits of and comprehensively integrates green infrastructure The policy itself will not lead to development and is unlikely to lead to any significant negative effects on European designated sites.
 No BE2 - Residential Alterations The policy sets criteria for any alterations or extensions to houses.
 The policy itself does not propose development and is unlikely to result in any significant negative effects on European designated sites.
 No BE3 - Listed Buildings The policy seeks to protect listed buildings.
 The policy itself does not propose development and is unlikely to result in any significant negative effects on European designated sites.
-BE3 - Buildings of Local Interest
+No BE3 - Buildings of Local Interest The policy seeks to preserve and enhance Buildings of Local Interest and resist development that could negatively affect these assets.
+The policy itself does not propose development and is unlikely to lead to any significant negative effects on European designated sites.
+No